 Our Traditional British Food Experience

-Breakfast Is a Good Place to Start
+A Traditional English Breakfast Is a Good Place to Start!

 Just about every café and restaurant seem to offer a ‘traditional full English breakfast’, so this seemed like a good place to start.
 It’s very similar to a traditional American breakfast, but with a few twists.
 Here's what it usually consists of:

-- Back Bacon - A traditional British cut, including both the pork loin and the pork belly (The English Breakfast Society).
+Back Bacon - A traditional British cut, including both the pork loin and the pork belly (The English Breakfast Society).

-- Poached or Fried Eggs
+Poached or Fried Eggs

-- Fried or Grilled Tomatoes
+Fried or Grilled Tomatoes

-- Black Pudding – A type of blood sausage made from pork fat or beef suet, pork blood and oatmeal (Wiki).
+Black Pudding – A type of blood sausage made from pork fat or beef suet, pork blood and oatmeal (Wiki).

-- Bread or Toast
+Bread or Toast

 Overall, the breakfast was quite good.
 Nothing too extraordinary, and everything, except for the black pudding, we’ve had or tried before.

-After trying a traditional full breakfast, we wanted to see what else there was to try.
+After trying a traditional full English breakfast, we wanted to see what else there was to try.
 So, we put together a list of traditional English foods:

-- Fish and Chips
+Fish and Chips

-- Bangers and Mash
+Bangers and Mash

 We Stumbled Across Mincemeat Pie

-When we arrived at our house sit in London, the homeowner had a few pies that she’d purchased in spirit of the Christmas holiday.
+When we arrived at our month long house sit in London, the homeowner had a few pies that she’d purchased in spirit of the Christmas holiday.
 She offered a couple of the small pies to us and we, of course, accepted.

 The waiter was very kind and directed us to a great, quiet table overlooking the entire establishment.
-When he brought us our shepherd’s pie, it was nothing spectacular to look at, but it was a huge serving.
-Remembering what our mama taught us, not to judge a book by its cover, we dived in, and it was, of course delicious.
-It’s meat, mash, and cheese, with spices and about as hearty and as filling as a dish can be.
-The pie, and the pub were fantastic.
+When he brought us our shepherd’s pie and it was nothing spectacular to look at and it was a huge serving!
+Remembering what our mama taught us, not to judge a book by its cover, we dived in and it was of course delicious.
+It was made of meat, mash, cheese, spices and was about as hearty and as filling as a dish can be.

 We’ve done our research in each place and chosen the dishes we try carefully.
 Every place we’ve been to, we’ve tried at least one food, if not a couple of foods.
 We’ve tried traditional food in Ireland, the Netherlands, and now in the UK.
 One commonality between all of these places has become apparent.
 The food, as in the ingredients, are nothing new to us.
 While the way it’s prepared and the combination, and various amounts of ingredients may be unique, the food itself is not that unusual.

 On the other hand, some of the things we’ve tried have been very unique.
 Like drops in Amsterdam or black pudding in England.
 When comparing the two experiences, from the unique to the not so unique, we’ve realized that we much prefer the unique.
-That’s what we’ve been after the whole time.

 Our Game Plan Has Changed

 We now plan on only trying traditional food if it’s truly unique to us.
-So going forward, we’ll spend time doing research on the food in the local area.
-If we find something that is truly interesting and unique to us, then we’re absolutely going to seek it out.
+So going forward, we’ll spend time doing research on the food in the local area and if we find something that’s truly interesting and unique to us, then we’re absolutely going to seek it out.